Privacy

 Your rights

-Individuals in the UK have information rights under data protection law, including the right to be informed and, depending on the circumstances, rights such as access, correction, erasure, restriction, objection, and complaint to the ICO.
+Individuals in the UK have information rights under data protection law.
+These may include the right to be informed, access information, request correction, request erasure, restrict or object to some processing, and complain to the ICO.

 Contact about privacy